 - AND the valuable information you get from those questions will allow you to position yourself better as their ideal solution – instead of guessing at what their ideal solution is because you don’t have the right info.

 You’re able to say – “That’s an extremely realistic goal!
 Sounds like there might be a gap in the content of the webinar we can tweak as well as the copy on the page to get you what you’re looking for.
 This is an area I have expertise like with (give client examples).”

 This also makes the best use of your time.

 Your prospect has a limited patience, time and attention span and can easily grow tired and irritated with the conversation when there’s too many questions (you really don’t want to ask more than 10 at an absolute maximum).

 So, you want to focus ONLY on the questions that allow you to understand if they’re a good fit for you.

 All my clients see an immediate increase in sales when we revise their questions like this.

-Re-positioning your questions with the intention of uncovering whether someone is a fit vs. getting lost in the weeds or uconvering pain is something I focus on in my 4 month Subtle Selling Mentorship.
+Re-positioning your questions with the intention of uncovering whether someone is a fit vs. getting lost in the weeds or uconvering pain is something I focus on in my 6 month Matchmaker Sales™ Mentorship.

-I’m helping solopreneurs sell something that is $1,500k-$100k+ 2x-10x the number of people saying “yes” to their offers (most start seeing results within a few short weeks).
+I’m helping solopreneurs sell something that is $3k+ 2x-10x the number of people saying “yes” to their offers (most start seeing results within a few short weeks).

-If interested in my mentorship, just shoot me a message and we’ll have a quick chat to see if it’s a fit for you.
+If interested in my mentorship, please book a call and we can discuss the details to make sure it’s a fit for you 🙂